openlookeng/hetu-core/hetu-docs/en/security/server.md

 ## System Access Control Plugin

-A openLooKeng  coordinator with Kerberos enabled will probably need a System Access Control plugin to achieve the desired level of security.
+The openLooKeng  coordinator with Kerberos enabled will probably need a System Access Control plugin to achieve the desired level of security.